International Biographical Centre

 In 2007, referring to the International Biographical Centre, the American Biographical Institute and Marquis Who's Who, Jan Margosian, consumer information coordinator for the Oregon Department of Justice, warned consumers to be wary and called the companies "pretty tacky", adding "I don't know why they would put you in there if they weren't hoping to get you to buy the book..
 "You truly have to look at how they are marketing and what the spin is.
 It's something you might want to watch out for."

 Activity

-The International Biographical Centre creates "awards" and offers them widely.
+When it was still in business, the International Biographical Centre created "awards" and offered them widely.
 In 2004, an award was said to cost the recipient US$495 or £295, but in 2010 the cost could be as high as $395 for a Commemorative Medal or US$440 for a laminated certificate.

 The Department of Commerce of the Government of Western Australia classified the Centre's offers as a scam and said: